Apprenticeships are considered to be as

 first class level of service and support to apprentices.

-an industry-recognised qualification while earning a wage and
+hands-on experience while earning a wage and studying well